Want to learn new ways to make extra money?

 Discover technically has one branch in Delaware, and that happens to be the only place you can deposit cash into your account.
 So, unless you happen to live near that office, you won’t be able to put cash directly into your account.

-Instead, you’ll be limited to check deposits or wire transfers only.
+Because there are no Discover Bank locations outside of the one in Deleware, you’ll be limited to check deposits or wire transfers only.

 If you run a cash-based business, this may be a deal breaker for you.